12 albums where a band did something totally unexpected

 Below are 12 odd-man out albums from famous thrashers, beloved pop-punkers, nu-metal pioneers, and more.
-Some are great, some not so much, but all of them prove that change is often inevitable, and serve as a reminder to stick with your favorites through the good and the bad.
+Some are great, some not so much, but all of them prove that change is often inevitable, and serve as a reminder to stick with your favourites through the good and the bad.

 My Chemical Romance – Danger Days: The True Lives of the Fabulous Killjoys (2010)

 During their heyday, My Chemical Romance made the most quintessential ‘emo’ album of all time, a goth-pop-punk opera about death called The Black Parade.
-And four years after establishing themselves as the universal poster boys for doom and gloom, they dropped the unabashedly colorful and carefree Danger Days: The True Lives Of The Fabulous Killjoys.
-It’s a ray gun beaming out kaleidoscopic rainbows compared to everything the band released prior, and although its merits are still a contentious debate within MCR’s cult fanbase, it’s inarguably one of the weirdest left-turns of the 21st century.
+And four years after establishing themselves as the universal poster boys for doom and gloom, they dropped the unabashedly colourful and carefree Danger Days: The True Lives Of The Fabulous Killjoys.
+It’s a ray gun beaming out kaleidoscopic rainbows compared to everything the band released prior, and although its merits are still a contentious debate within MCR’s cult fanbase, it’s inarguably one of the most surprising left-turns of the 21st century.

 Korn – The Path Of Totality (2011)

 For some reason, Korn’s 2011 link-up with a bunch of trendy dubstep producers – namely Skrillex, who was in the midst of international fame for bringing metallic dubstep to the mainstream – felt like a bizarre experiment when it first happened.
 But looking back, it makes total sense that one of the most uncompromisingly experimental metal bands of the last 30 years would try their hand at an age-old taboo: mixing dance music with metal.
-Nearly a decade later, some of the collaborations on The Path Of Totality sound dated and clunky, but it was an admirable attempt at uniting two different sects of headbangers.
+A decade later, some of the collaborations on The Path Of Totality sound dated and clunky, but it was an admirable attempt at uniting two different sects of headbangers.